Defense Stocks vs the S&P 500: 25 Years of Returns

 From 2023 through April 2026 - the window covering the Ukraine escalation, the 2026 Iran conflict, and the Trump tariff shock - the story is less clean.

-Two of the three big primes (LMT, NOC) trailed the S&P 500 over this window despite the Iran-conflict surge in early 2026.
-RTX is the only big defense name that meaningfully beat the index.
+All three big primes (LMT, NOC, RTX) trailed the S&P 500 over this window, even with the Iran-conflict surge in early 2026 inside it.
+RTX came closest but still fell just short of the index.
 The takeaway: even an active conflict environment is not a guaranteed defense-stock outperformance window.

 Three things the 25-year data says